akchi/Text_pre_processing/README.md

 A preliminary analysis on the processed data is done and the results are stored in <b>stats.csv</b>.

-Please Note : For Pyhon 2, pdfminer needs to be installed and for Python 3 pdfmine.six needs to be installed (both through pip).
+Please Note : For Pyhon 2, pdfminer needs to be installed and for Python 3 pdfminer.six needs to be installed (both through pip).